 As I will explain here, the obvious, and in truth only significant, difference that exists between humans is their degree of upset anger, egocentricity and alienation.
 In the case of races, there are, in fact, more innocent races who are relatively naive about the difficulties of living with the human condition, and other races who are more instinctively adapted to upset and can thus cope better with it, and others still who are so instinctively adapted to upset that they are too aware of the reality of life under the duress of the human condition and who are thus overly cynical about being ideally behaved and thus overly selfish and opportunistic and thus socially uncooperative.
 The result of all this variation in upset is that some races have been effective in living with the human condition while others have been either too innocent and naive, or too upset, soul-exhausted and cynical.

 Although we have had to avoid it, it is an obvious truth that humans became increasingly adapted to life under the duress of the human condition, with some races becoming more adept at that adaptation than others.
-Just as individual humans vary in their degree of alienation from our species’ original instinctive, all-loving, selfless and trusting soulful true self, so races of humans naturally vary in their degree of alienation.
+Just as individual humans vary in their degree of alienation from our species’ original instinctive, all-loving, selfless and trusting soulful true self (see WTM Email 19 for explanation of how we acquired our instinctive soul), so races of humans naturally vary in their degree of alienation.
 The longer an individual or a race of people were subjected to life under the duress of the human condition, the more they naturally became adapted to that upset existence.
 While a relatively innocent person or relatively innocent race still behaved relatively ideally themselves and expected others to do the same, other individuals and races became so adapted to the upset/corrupt world that they no longer behaved ideally themselves and no longer expected others to behave ideally either.
 The longer humans were exposed to the human-condition-afflicted state the more cynical they became about human existence — a ‘cynic’ being ‘one who doubts or denies the goodness of human motives’.
 The psychiatrist Wilhelm Reich wrote honestly about the effects of the different levels of upset in the human race when he described how ‘The living [those relatively free of exposure to upset]…is naively kindly…It assumes that the fellow human also follows the laws of the living and is kindly, helpful and giving.
 As long as there is the emotional plague [the flood of upset in the world], this natural basic attitude, that of the healthy child or the primitive [innocent race]…[is subject to] the greatest danger…For the plague individual also ascribes to his fellow beings the characteristics of his own thinking and acting.
 The kindly individual believes that all people are kindly and act accordingly.
 The plague individual believes that all people lie, swindle, steal and crave power.
 Clearly, then, the living is at a disadvantage and in danger.’ (see par.
 1026 of FREEDOM)

 The consequences for a society of its people becoming overly cynical was that it meant that there would be too little soulful, selfless idealism and too much upset-adapted cynicism-derived selfishness for the society to function effectively.
 In the situation where it wasn’t possible to explain and thus defend upset, the closest people could come to admitting and talking about this fact that people became adapted to the human condition was to describe individuals or families or races or countries or civilisations as having become ‘dysfunctional’ and ‘decadent’, and — especially in the case of civilisations — as having ‘passed their prime’ or ‘peaked’ in terms of their creative powers.

 Conversely, some races, like some individual humans, have, in fact, been too innocent to function effectively in the extremely upset-adapted, human-condition-afflicted, soul-corrupted world.
 The great South African philosopher Sir Laurens van der Post described how a member of the relatively innocent Bushmen people found it impossible to cope with having his innocent, natural spirit compromised: ‘You know I once saw a little Bushman imprisoned in one of our gaols because he killed a giant bustard which according to the police, was a crime, since the bird was royal game and protected.
 He was dying because he couldn’t bear being shut up and having his freedom of movement stopped.
 When asked why he was ill he could only say that he missed seeing the sun set over the Kalahari.
 Physically the doctor couldn’t find anything wrong with him but he died none the less!’
 And Sir Laurens was even more specific when he stated that ‘mere contact with twentieth-century life seemed lethal to the Bushman.
 He was essentially so innocent and natural a person that he had only to come near us for a sort of radioactive fall-out from our unnatural world to produce a fatal leukaemia in his spirit.’
+(Read more about Sir Laurens’ insight into the innocence of the Bushmen in WTM Email 49.)
 The honey-coloured Bushmen are probably the most instinctively/genetically innocent group of people living today.
 They are more innocent, less soul-corrupted, less adapted to upset, less toughened, than dark-skinned Bantu Africans, but in turn Bantus are not as toughened and thus as operational and successful in the human-condition-afflicted corrupted world as Caucasians from Europe.
 For example, I once saw a documentary in which a Bantu African said something to the effect that ‘My people can’t compete with white people, you go to sleep at night only to wake up in the morning to find white people own everything.’
 In turn, European Caucasians aren’t as cynical, toughened and opportunistic — selfish — as people from even more ancient civilisations, like the Chinese from the ancient Yellow and Yangtze River valley civilisations, the Indians and Pakistanis from the ancient Indus and Ganges River valley civilisations, and the Arabs and Jews from the ancient Tigress, Euphrates and Nile River valley civilisations. (see par.
 1028 of FREEDOM)

 In another documentary I once saw, this time about a huge barge that travelled up and down the Congo River from Kinshasa to Kisangani, I could see the whole innocence-destroying, toughening process going on before my eyes.
 While most of the Africans on the barge were happy to pass the day innocently laughing and singing together, there were a few on-board who were buying produce from each port along the way and then selling it to their fellow passengers for a profit.
 In my mind it wasn’t hard to extrapolate the situation and see that after only a few generations of this occurring that those who were innocently playing and enjoying life weren’t going to survive as well as those who were less soulful and focused on ‘making a living’, which is code for ‘achieving material success’ — winning power, fame, fortune and glory; finding relief for their insecure human-condition-afflicted existence.
 Further, since their preoccupation with seeking that material relief will inevitably mean that their offspring will not receive the degree of nurturing and reinforcement they expect and require, that next generation will be even more insecure and thus even hungrier for the relief of power, fame, fortune and glory.
 And so it will go on, generation after generation of ever-increasing soul-less selfishness and psychological upset until there is either terminal alienation or reconciling understanding of our species’ insecure condition.